-Principle Three: Kick start your brain.
+Principle Three: Kick-start your brain.

 Creativity leads to innovative ideas.
-For Steve Jobs, creativity is connecting things.
-He believes that a broad set of experiences expands our understanding of the human experience.
+For Steve Jobs, creativity meant connecting things.
+He believed that a broad set of experiences expands our understanding of the human experience.
 A broader understanding leads to breakthroughs that others may have missed.

 Breakthrough innovation requires creativity, and creativity requires that you think differently about...the way you think.
-Scientists who study the way the brain works have discovered that innovators like Jobs do think differently, but they use a technique available to all of us - they seek out diverse experiences.
+Scientists who study the way the brain works have discovered that innovators do think differently, but they use a technique available to all of us - they seek out diverse experiences.

 This reminds me of the story behind Apple's name.
-The idea fell from a tree, literally.
+The idea fell from a tree - literally.
 Jobs had returned from visiting a commune-like place in Oregon located in an apple orchard.
 Apple co-founder and Jobs' pal, Wozniak, picked him up from the airport.
 On the drive home, Jobs simply said, "I came up with a name for our company - Apple."
-Wozniak said they could have tried to come up with more technical-sounding names but their vision was to make computers approachable.
+Wozniak said they could have tried to come up with more technical-sounding names, but their vision was to make computers approachable.
 Apple fit nicely.

-Jobs creates new ideas precisely because he has spent a lifetime exploring new and unrelated things - seeking out diverse experiences.
+Jobs created new ideas precisely because he spent a lifetime exploring new and unrelated things - seeking out diverse experiences.
 Jobs hired people from outside the computing profession.
-He studied the art of calligraphy in college (a study that found its way into the first Macintosh), meditated in an Indian ashram, studied the fine details of a Mercedes-Benz or European-made washer-dryers for product ideas, and evaluated The Four Seasons hotel chain as he developed the customer service model for the Apple Stores.
-Look outside your industry for inspiration.
-Bombard the brain with new experiences.
-Remove the shackles of past experiences.
+He studied the art of calligraphy in college (a study that found its way into the first Macintosh), meditated in an Indian ashram, studied the fine details of a Mercedes-Benz and European-made washer-dryers for product ideas, and evaluated The Four Seasons hotel chain as he developed the customer service model for the Apple Stores.
+By bombarding his brain with new experiences, he removed the shackles of past experiences.